-Merit badge selections should be sent at least 3 weeks prior to your week at camp.
+Merit badge selections should be submitted online at least three weeks prior to your week at camp.
 The Program Director will be in contact to verify receipt of selections and work with you in regards to any necessary program changes.